mattwar/Dumbo/src/Dumbo/Strategies.md

     This type union is implemented as a struct with a single object field.

-    It has the smallest footprint (8 bytes).
+    >It has the smallest footprint (8 bytes).
-    It may allocate due to boxing.
+    >It may allocate due to boxing.
-    It is not possible for tearing to occur.
+    >It is not possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.
-    It cannot be matched from object or generic.
+    >It cannot be matched from object or generic.
+    >It can be used in other dotnet languages, since it has a common language API.

     ```
-    struct Union {
+    struct TypeUnion {
         object _value;

         public static Union Create(T1 value) => ...;